-7. How to apply
+How to apply

-Before applying, you must read and understand these guidelines, the terms and conditions, sample grant agreement, and questions and answers.
+Before applying, you must read and understand these guidelines, the terms and conditions and the sample grant agreement.

 These documents are found on the GrantConnect website.
-Any changes to grant documentation are published and addenda1 will be published on GrantConnect and only accessible by the invited organisation.
-By registering on this website, you will be automatically notified of any changes.
+Any changes to grant opportunity documentation are published and addenda1 will be published on GrantConnect and only accessible by invitees.
 GrantConnect is the authoritative source for grants information.